Slayer-Return/RankSystemVoucher/README.md

 ## How To Use

 - Create your own RankSystemVoucher item in plugin_data/RankSystemVoucher/rank_voucher.yml
-- Get your item with command /ranksystemvoucher YourName RankName
+- Get your item with command /ranksystemvoucher YourName RankName Amount
 - Hold the item
 - Click on block